Drug Test Detection Times: How Long Do Drugs Stay In Your System?

 Rapid Drug Tests

-Some drugs metabolize (break down in the body) quickly, meaning they won’t be detected as easily through a common drug testing method.
+Some drugs metabolize quickly, meaning the body breaks them down in a matter of hours, and they won’t be detected as easily through common drug testing methods.
 Rapid drug tests often utilize urine or saliva samples to ensure testing doesn’t miss the detection window.

 Standardized drug testing used by employers may test for the same types of drugs each time.